Gandhi Jayanti 2025: History, Significance, Importance and Celebration

 How do we celebrate Gandhi Jayanti

-Observed as a Gazetted holiday in India, Gandhi Jayanti is celebrated with great enthusiasm and multiple festivities.
-Educational institutions, including schools, colleges, and universities, arrange special assemblies to honor Mahatma Gandhi's beliefs and paths.
-Tri-colored flags are flown at various points around the country, and patriotic events are held in prominent public spaces.
+Observed as a Gazetted holiday in India, Gandhi Jayanti is celebrated with great fervor and numerous festivities.
+Educational institutions, from schools to universities, hold special assemblies to commemorate Mahatma Gandhi´s principles and life.
+Tri-colored flags are displayed throughout the nation, and patriotic events are hosted in prominent public areas.

 Top destinations in India to observe Gandhi Jayanti